Abitur: International Abitur

 The International Abitur is offered at schools outside Germany that are accredited by the German government.
 The five Abitur exams (three written exams and two oral exams) are in the following subjects: German literature, European history or economics or mathematics or a natural science or a language.
-In February of senior year (grade 12), all students take the written examinations for the German International Abitur in three subjects including German.
+In February of the final (12th) year, all students take the written examinations for the German International Abitur in three subjects including German.
 In late spring, students have mandatory oral examinations in two subjects, which are overseen by a German educational official.
 The final GPA includes grades from both junior and senior years, as well as for the five Abitur exams.
 The final diploma that students receive after successful completion of these exams allows them to qualify for admission to universities in Germany.